kellular/kkh/_projects/3-ibm-dashdb.md

 Our design team did not have insight into the product strategy until much later when we learned from the product owner that the top focus was performance and security.
 As a result, we shifted focus to stakeholder interviews with key people across the platform in order to gain a better understanding of how we could best support the team.

 **What I learned**
 - No product discipline should work in a silo.
-Initially our design team worked separately from the wider team of offering management and engineering.
+Initially our design team worked separately from the wider team of product management and engineering.
 This contributed to basic user flow inaccuracies and functionality that simply was not feasible.
 - Scope is critical. dashDB Load is a massive section of the product.
 At the start of this project, we wanted to cover all load options but this proved to be too ambitious for the timeline.

 ### We designed in a vacuum
-With a fairly inexperienced design team, there was a lack in knowledge of the importance of communicating with offering management and development so that we could move forward as a team.
+With a fairly inexperienced design team, there was a lack in knowledge of the importance of communicating with product management and development so that we could move forward as a team.

 **What I learned**
 - Never assume you have expertise.
 We were the newest people to join the dashDB team.
 Collectively we made the egotistic mistake of pitching new design concepts under the assumption that because we were designers that meant we understood what “good user experience” meant in this product context.